When Can I Expect Results from a Content Marketing Strategy?

 Each piece of content should have a purpose.
 It can be as simple as getting the reader to engage with another piece of content.
 Or maybe you want to increase your visibility for a certain term in the search engine results.
 Whatever it is, when you clarify your purpose you can optimize your content, track the results and learn from its performance.

 The discovery process can have an immediate, positive impact on your results.
-It provides you and your employees with clarity and focus that will help you improve the content you are working on right now.
+It provides you with clarity and focus that will help you improve the content you’re working on right now.

 To recap, the discovery process helps you drive results by: